Maple Tapping Spile

 - Home processing is not as fine as commercial processing, and it is very normal to see some slight sediment along the bottom of your maple syrup a few months later – this is ‘sugar sand’, which is a mixture of crystallized sugar and calcium deposits – it is sweet tasting but a bit gritty.

-- If your syrup is boiled too thick, or sits for too long, large crystalline sugar cubes may form on the bottom of the bottle – once the bottle is done, these maple sugar cubes can be removed, and make a divine addition to a range of baked goods (or sprinkled on top of salmon, for instance).
+- If your syrup is boiled too thick, or sits for too long, large crystalline sugar cubes may form on the bottom of the bottle – once the bottle is done, these maple sugar cubes can be removed, and make a divine addition to a range of baked goods.

 - At the beginning of the maple syrup season you will notice your finished product will be light gold (or lighter) in color.
 The more clear your syrup, the earlier in season it was processed, and the higher the grade.
 As the season goes on the syrup turns darker amber.
 Professional syrup bottlers use a four-point colour chart, and colour determines grade, with clear and light coloured syrup being preferred.
 Compared to making syrup on the mainland, you can expect a LOT of very light coloured syrup from our trees.
 Despite our expecting ‘dark amber’ towards the end of our runs as we had read, we have yet to see any of our syrup turn this dark.
 All of the syrup is equally delicious, but you may find that lighter and darker syrups have their appropriate uses, for example lighter syrup, being a bit more delicate, goes better with granola and yogurt, from experience.